1 — Introduction — Sheds & San Antonio

 - Placement on property

-Our tip?
-Stay friendly, follow guidelines, and life will be easier.
+Tip: Stay friendly, follow guidelines, and life will be easier.

-What Happens if I Skip the Permit?
+What happens if I skip the permit?

 Fines, forced removal, or expensive changes.
-Definitely not fun!
+Definitely not fun.

-Typically, 1-2 weeks.
-Plan ahead!
+Typically 1–2 weeks.
+Plan ahead.

-7. Real Talk: Stories from San Antonio Homeowners
+7 — Real Stories from SA Homeowners

 - John from Alamo Ranch: “We skipped permits and faced hefty fines.
 Lesson learned!”

-8. Quick Tips to Avoid Shed Headaches
+8 — Quick Tips to Avoid Headaches

 - Check permit requirements early.